 Can the bank apply payments to the “purchase portion” of the account first and then to the cash advance balance?

 There is an exception for deferred interest plans.
 A deferred interest plan is a payment plan that is typically offered at the time of purchase that permits a consumer to avoid interest charges if the purchase balance is paid in full by a certain date.
-Often, deterred interest plans are offered in connection with the sale of higher-priced goods, such as furniture or electronics.
+Often, deferred interest plans are offered in connection with the sale of higher-priced goods, such as furniture or electronics.

 For deferred interest plans: